Aperol Spritz Pie

 - 2 tablespoons sparkling water

 - Pre-bake pie crust slightly.
-For a frozen crust, I baked about 12 minutes at 350 F.
+For a frozen crust, I defrosted according to package directions and baked about 12 minutes at 350 F.

 - Turn oven to 400 F.